 Eosinophilic granulomatosis with polyangiitis

-Three, often overlapping, phases have been described in the clinical course of EGPA: a prodromal allergic phase, an eosinophilic phase, and a vasculitic phase.
+The clinical course of EGPA typically develops in 3 sequential but overlapping phases: a prodromal atopic phase, an eosinophilic phase, and finally a vasculitic phase.

-The prodromal phase may last months to years, with asthma as the main manifestation (96%-100% of patients).
-Also common in this phase (47%-93% of patients) are allergic rhinitis, sinusitis, and nasal polyposis.
-(Nasal granulomas, hemorrhage, and crusting are seen in granulomatosis with polyangiitis [formerly called Wegener granulomatosis].)
+- The prodromal phase frequently occurs in the second to third decade of life and may last months to years, with asthma as the main manifestation (96%-100% of patients).
+The asthma of EGPA is typically difficult to control with conventional treatments.
+Also common in this phase are allergic rhinosinusitis and nasal polyposis.

 M30.1 – Polyarteritis with lung involvement [Churg-Strauss]

 - Chronic eosinophilic pneumonia – This condition should be first considered because it is more common than EGPA.
 The degree of eosinophilia is not as great as EGPA, and necrotizing vasculitis and granulomas are not present.

 - Hypereosinophilic syndrome – This condition has many features that overlap with EGPA.
 However, the key findings that distinguish it from EGPA are the absence of asthma, vasculitis, and granulomas.

 - Bronchocentric granulomatosis – A rare condition associated with allergic bronchopulmonary aspergillosis (ABPA).
 Patients may have asthma, necrotizing granulomas, blood eosinophilia, and eosinophilic pneumonia.
 However, the granulomatous inflammation is limited to bronchocentric locations with mucoid impaction of bronchi.
 Necrotizing vasculitis is almost always absent.